 Place your chicken in the bottom of the slow cooker.
 Sprinkle taco seasoning over chicken.
 Cover with vegetables and salsa.
 Pour water over vegetables.
 Cook on low for 6-8 hours.

 Remove chicken breasts from slow cooker and shred in a large bowl using two forks.
 Once shredded, spoon the vegetables and liquid from the slow cooker into the bowl and mix.
 Add the sour cream and stir to coat.
-Serve on rice or gluten-free pasta and top with a sprinkle of cheddar cheese.
+Serve with rice or gluten-free pasta and top with a sprinkle of cheddar cheese.
 Serve warm.

 © 2018 Amy Agur – The FODMAP Formula